Wade7wastaken/MupenLuaDoc/export/doc.md

 # emu.pause

-Pauses or unpauses the emulator
+Pauses or unpauses the emulator.

-@*param* `pause` — True pauses the emulator and false resumes
+@*param* `pause` — True pauses the emulator and false resumes it.

-it

 ```lua